It comes as no surprise to anyone that there are LOTS of things to do in Shinjuku — it’s one of Tokyo’s most popular neighborhoods, after all.

 “Kumade” ornamental rakes decorated with lucky charms for sale during the Tori no Ichi. | Photo by iStock.com/Tamiko Ihori

-Tokyo has few places for outside dining and drinking, so even though the offerings here aren’t the most exciting, we appreciate this large open terrace across from Shinjuku Station.
-There’s a Shake Shack and a Starbucks with patio seating and on a warm, sunny day this is a nice place to chill.
+Tokyo has relatively few places for outside dining and drinking, so even though the offerings here aren’t the most exciting, we appreciate this large open terrace across from Shinjuku Station.
+There are a couple of restaurants and a Starbucks with patio seating, and on a warm, sunny day this is a nice place to chill.

 In winter, there are illuminations in the evenings.